Medborgaretest.

 What is the Swedish citizenship test?

-The citizenship test is a civics knowledge exam that Sweden is introducing in 2026 as a mandatory requirement for applying for Swedish citizenship.
+The citizenship test (medborgarskapsprovet) is a civics knowledge exam that becomes part of the requirements for Swedish citizenship under the reform taking effect on 6 June 2026.
 The test measures basic understanding of how Swedish society works — the foundations of democracy, civic rights and responsibilities, the roles of public authorities, and the rules of everyday life.
 It is not an academic exam.
 It is about practical knowledge relevant to everyone who lives in Sweden.

 Why is the citizenship test being introduced?